 Finally, in 1994 it was in the DOC area Bolgheri a red wine is also permitted, which is why the Sassicaia is next to the Ornellaia contributed significantly.
 Today is Bolgheri Sassicaia , this is actually the full name, a completely independent DOC area, for which the DOCG classification can be expected in the near future.
 It is considered one of the very best red wines in Italy and the long-established one Barolo.
 Brunello di Montalcino or Vino Nobile di Montepulciano at least equal.

 The Sassicaia is blended from the two varieties Cabernet Sauvignon (at least 80-85%) and Cabernet Franc (15-20%).
-The two-week maceration in steel tanks, then it is aged 18 to 24 months in one-third new barrels.
-The intense ruby red wine has a storage potential of several decades.
-As a particularly outstanding vintages apply in 1968, 1975, 1978, 1982, 1983, 1984, 1985, 1988, 1990, 1993, 1995 and 1997.
-The two years 1975 and 1985 are exuberantly even as Wines of the century designated.
-The second or third wines developed for 12 months are called "Guidalberto" and "Le Difese".
-The company is a member of the renowned Family Winery Association PFV (Primum Familiae Vini).
+The two-week maceration takes place in steel tanks, after which it is aged for 18 to 24 months in one third new barriques.
+The intensely ruby red wine has a storage potential of several decades.
+As particularly outstanding vintages apply in 1968, 1975, 1978, 1982, 1983, 1984, 1985, 1988, 1990, 1993, 1995 and 1997.
+The two years 1975 and 1985 are even exuberantly as Wines of the century designated.
+The second and third wines that have been aged for 12 months are called "Guidalberto" and "Le Difese".
+The company is a member of the renowned family wineries association PFV (Primum Familiae Vini).